rustic-ml/NyxsOwl/docs/technical_strategies_guide.md

     - **Complexity**: Ichimoku provides a lot of information, which can be overwhelming for new users.
 It's important to understand each component and how they interact.
     - **Lagging Elements**: While Senkou Spans are plotted ahead, the Tenkan-sen, Kijun-sen, and Chikou Span are based on past data, introducing some lag.
     - **Best for Trending Markets**: Like many trend indicators, Ichimoku tends to perform best in trending markets and can give ambiguous signals in choppy, sideways conditions.
-    - **Trading Strategies & Interpretation**:
-        The Ichimoku system provides a multi-faceted view of the market.
+    - **Multi-Component Confirmation**: The Ichimoku system provides a multi-faceted view of the market.
 Strongest signals often occur when multiple components of the system align and confirm each other (e.g., price action relative to the Kumo, Kumo direction, Tenkan/Kijun cross, and Chikou Span position).
-        - **Trend Identification (Price vs. Kumo)**:
-            - *Bullish Trend*: Price is trading above the Kumo.
-The Kumo acts as dynamic support.
-            - *Bearish Trend*: Price is trading below the Kumo.
-The Kumo acts as dynamic resistance.
-            - *Sideways/Neutral*: Price is trading inside the Kumo.
-The Kumo boundaries can offer support/resistance.
-    - **Kumo Color & Thickness**:
-        - *Bullish Kumo*: Senkou Span A is above Senkou Span B.
-        - *Bearish Kumo*: Senkou Span B is above Senkou Span A.
-        - A thicker Kumo suggests stronger support/resistance.
-    - **Tenkan-sen / Kijun-sen Crossovers**:
-        - *Bullish Signal (Strong)*: Tenkan-sen crosses above Kijun-sen, and the crossover occurs above the Kumo.
-        - *Bullish Signal (Medium)*: Tenkan-sen crosses above Kijun-sen, and the crossover occurs inside the Kumo.
-        - *Bullish Signal (Weak)*: Tenkan-sen crosses above Kijun-sen, and the crossover occurs below the Kumo.
-        - *Bearish Signals*: Vice-versa for Tenkan-sen crossing below Kijun-sen.
-    - **Chikou Span (Lagging Span) Confirmation**:
-        - *Bullish Confirmation*: Chikou Span is above the price action from 26 periods ago.
-        - *Bearish Confirmation*: Chikou Span is below the price action from 26 periods ago.
-        - Chikou Span breaking through the Kumo can also be a signal.
-    - **Kumo Breakouts**:
-        - *Bullish*: Price breaks out above the Kumo.
-        - *Bearish*: Price breaks out below the Kumo.
-    - **Senkou Span Crossovers (Kumo Twist)**: When Senkou Span A and Senkou Span B cross, it indicates a potential future trend change.
-- **Considerations**:
-    - **Default Periods**: The standard Ichimoku periods are 9, 26, and 52.
-These were based on historical Japanese trading weeks and months.
-Some traders adjust these for different markets or timeframes, but many traditionalists stick to the defaults.
-    - **Complexity**: Ichimoku provides a lot of information, which can be overwhelming for new users.
-It's important to understand each component and how they interact.
-    - **Lagging Elements**: While Senkou Spans are plotted ahead, the Tenkan-sen, Kijun-sen, and Chikou Span are based on past data, introducing some lag.
-    - **Best for Trending Markets**: Like many trend indicators, Ichimoku tends to perform best in trending markets and can give ambiguous signals in choppy, sideways conditions.

 ### Parabolic SAR (PSAR)
 - **Calculation Function**: `calculate_psar`